 Many of our present undergraduate students have sought out and obtained productive internships in the Washington, D.C. area.
 These experiences (whether at NASA, NOAA, EPA, DOE or other federal or state agencies) are important both to our students’ academic careers, as they provide context and generate ideas for independent research projects, and to their professional careers.
 In light of this importance, we have made an undergraduate senior thesis mandatory for all AOSC majors (see the courses AOSC493 and AOSC498).
 Our majors have the opportunity and are required to perform research!
 Non-majors may also participate in undergraduate research through AOSC499 or informally with individual professors and research scientists.

 Internships are an integral part of our program.
 All AOSC majors must complete and defend a full year research project during their senior year.
 Many opportunities are available at nearby research facilities such as NASA and NOAA.

 Each year, the AOSC Honors Program Committee reviews the academic records of AOSC majors.
 Students with a minimum 3.00 overall GPA and a minimum 3.30 major GPA will be added to the AOSC Honors List.
 For students on the AOSC Honors list certain graduate courses are open.
 To receive a citation of "with honors in atmospheric and oceanic science" the student must:

 - Have earned a 3.00 or higher overall GPA and a 3.30 or higher GPA for all AOSC major required courses at graduation time

 - Pass two approved AOSC graduate level classes with a grade of “B-“ or better.

-- Pass an Honors Oral Examination in his or her senior year.
+- Pass an Honors Oral Examination in their senior year.

-To receive a citation of "with high honors in atmospheric and oceanic science" he or she must complete the requirements for honors and receive a high pass for the thesis.
+To receive a citation of "with high honors in atmospheric and oceanic science" the student must complete the requirements for honors and receive a high pass for the thesis.

 Student Societies and Professional Organizations